 A. Hearing Board — At the beginning of each fall semester, the Dean of Students will appoint an at-large hearing board composed of student members and hearing officers.
 The hearing officers will be full-time faculty or staff members.
 Student members must be in good academic and disciplinary standing.
-One hearing officer, two student members, and when available an alternate student member, hereafter collectively referred to as the hearing panel, shall be scheduled to hear each hearing based on availability and scheduling constraints.
+One hearing officer and two student members, hereafter collectively referred to as the hearing panel, shall be scheduled to hear each hearing based on availability and scheduling constraints.
+When available, alternate board members may sit in the panel to ensure that hearings may proceed in cases where an appointed member is unable to serve through the end of the hearing and deliberations.
 If one hearing officer and two student members are not able or willing to hear a case, the Dean of Students may appoint new members to the board so that every case may be heard within a reasonable time period.
 During hearings, new appointments, whether appointed for one hearing or the remainder of the current academic year, shall have all the qualifications, authority and responsibilities of a board member appointed at the beginning of the fall semester.
 The hearing officer shall preside over the disciplinary hearing.
+An exception to theseguidelines is in place for cases invovling Sexual Misconduct Policy Violations.
+For Sexual Misconduct Policy Violations, panels shall exclude the participation of student members.
+Instead, a panel will consist of three hearing officers (faculty/staff).

 B. Students’ Rights — Each student who requests a hearing or who is given an interim disciplinary sanction shall be afforded: